 \subsection{Muon phosphorus events}

-Although the experimental site has approximately 20\,m water-equivalent overburden from an approximately 10\,m concrete wall, a few muons pass each crystal per minute.
-Thus, owing to its large energy deposition, the direct muon hits in the crystal generate long phosphorus photons.
-These photons can satisfy the trigger condition continuously up to 1 s at a trigger rate of approximately 1,000\,Hz.
-Considering buffer size of the DAQ modules and speed of data transfer between DAQ modules and the DAQ computer, a maximum 500\,Hz event rate can be maintained.
-Event veto logic was embedded for the muon phosphorus events that applied 300\,ms dead time for the energetic hit events.
-The high energy events are tagged via the requirement of above 2,500\,ADC count for more than 300\,ns adjacent time bin in the dynode channels that correspond to approximately 3,000\,keV events.
-Further, trigger information regarding the energetic events are stored and {\sc in situ} estimation of dead time is informed.
-Thus, approximately 10\,\% dead time for 8 inch crystals and 5\,\% dead time for 4 inch crystals are evaluated.
-Furthermore, a total trigger rate in physics run is maintained as less than 180\,Hz.
+Although the experimental site has an approximately 20\,m water-equivalent overburden from an approximately 10\,m concrete wall, a few muons passes through each crystal per minute.
+Thus, owing to their large energy deposition, direct muon hits in the crystal generate long phosphorus photons~\cite{DM-Ice:2015aij}.
+These photons can satisfy the trigger condition continuously for up to 1\,s at a trigger rate of approximately 1,000\,Hz.
+Considering the buffer size of the DAQ modules and the speed of data transfer between the DAQ modules and computer, a maximum event rate of 500\,Hz can be maintained.
+Event veto logic is embedded for the muon phosphorus events that applies a 300\,ms dead time for energetic hit events.
+High-energy events are tagged via the requirement of above 2,500\,ADC counts for more than 300\,ns in an adjacent time bin in the dynode channels that correspond to approximately 3,000\,keV events.
+Further, trigger information regarding energetic events is stored, and {\sc in situ} estimation of dead time is provided.
+Thus, approximately 10\,\% dead time for 8-inch crystals and 5\,\% dead time for 4-inch crystals are evaluated.
+Furthermore, the total trigger rate in the physics run is maintained at less than 180 Hz.